openvinotoolkit/training_extensions/docs/source/guide/tutorials/base/how_to_train/instance_segmentation.rst

   (otx) ...$ otx optimize

 3. Command example for optimizing
-OpenVINO™ model (.xml) with OpenVINO™ POT.
+OpenVINO™ model (.xml) with OpenVINO™ PTQ.

 .. code-block::

   (otx) ...$ otx optimize --load-weights openvino_model/openvino.xml

-Please note, that POT will take some time (generally less than NNCF optimization) without logging to optimize the model.
+Please note, that PTQ will take some time (generally less than NNCF optimization) without logging to optimize the model.

 4. Now we have fully trained, optimized and exported an efficient model representation ready-to-use instance segmentation model.